poblabs/slack-weatherbot/README.md

 # Slack weatherbot

-A Slack bot that fetches weather data using the Outgoing Webhooks Custom Integrations.
+A bot for Slack that fetches weather data using the Outgoing Webhooks Custom Integrations.

 I have this setup to listen on any Slack channel for "w" as the trigger word.
 Users can use the phrase "w 90210" to retrieve the weather from zip code 90210.